Faculty Led Programs

 Faculty Led Programs are academic courses involving traditional class-based and experiential learning in international settings.
 These programs provide students and faculty first-hand opportunities to immerse themselves on the ground in a global classroom.
 A Seton Hall Faculty Leader will partner up with local resources to lead programs in small groups, allowing for maximum interaction and a meaningful travel experience.
 Numerous departments offer Faculty Led Programs for a duration of days, weeks, or up to a month.

 To learn more with information on the course, itinerary, syllabus and program experience click the program links below.
-To apply, click on the application link associated with the program.

 Spring Embedded Programs